 To produce a concise, convincing value proposition is not a trivial exercise.
 When I do that with my clients, it’s based on analysis of their company, its products and services, their competitors, and the market they’re operating in.
 You’ll need to think deeply in order to produce something that’s compelling.

 What’s your experience of developing a value proposition?
-Let us know in the comments.
+Let me know in the comments.

 UPDATE, 14 January 2014: You might find this article helpful too – More Gain Than Pain: A Really Simple Definition of ‘Value Proposition’